-*1/21/2014 - we have one unit of LandMapper ERM-02 available.
-New stock is expected in February/mid March 2014.
-ERM-01 model is available now with discounted price.
+*3/19/2014 - we are SOLD OUT of LandMapper ERM-02.
+New stock is expected in April 2014.
+ERM-01 model is available (4 units) now with discounted price.
 We would increase price for a new units for both models to reflect increase in COGs.
-Please, contact us firstname.lastname@example.org or +1-609-412-0555 / 888-306-LAND to discuss suitability of ERM-01 for your applications or to be put on a waiting list for ERM-02.
+Please, contact us email@example.com or +1-609-412-0555 / 888-306-LAND to discuss suitability of ERM-01 for your applications or to be put on a waiting list for ERM-02.
 We apologize for inconvinience.

 LandMapper ERM-02 is a newest device in the product line of Landviser, LLC.
 This portative device can measure three important electrical properties of solid, semisolid, and liquid media: electrical resistivity (ER), conductivity (EC), and potential (EP).
 Using the most accurate four-electrode principle LandMapper ERM-02 measures ER or EC to help you to delineate areas with contrasting soil properties within the fields quickly, non-destructively, and cost-efficiently.
 Using the device prior to soil sampling you can significantly reduce the amount of samples required and precisely design a sampling plan based on the site spatial variability.

 LandMapper ERM-02 measures electrical resistivity or conductivity of soils and related media for express non-destructive mapping and monitoring of agricultural fields as well as construction and remediation sites.
 In a typical setting, a four-electrode probe is placed on the soil surface and an electrical resistivity or conductivity value is read from the digital display.
 The device measures electrical resistivity or conductivity in a surface soil layer of the depth from 2 cm down to 15 m, which is set by varying the size of a four-electrode probe.